alecgunny/hogwild/README.md

 The tensor on the left corresponds to "nz_idx", with indices given by the left two columns and values given by the column beneath it, while the tensor on the right corresponds to the same format for "nz_values".

+Note that the "ragged" tensors in the second row are what get stored in the TFRecords dataset (each example only saves the values it needs).
+The values at the bottom correspond to the `.values` properties of the sparse tensors created by VarLenFeature.

 In this example, we use completely random dummy data created in `data/make_dataset.py`, which can be found in `data/train.tfrecords`.
 This dataset corresponds to 10,000 examples from a sparse input space of dimensionality 1,000,000, with the number of nonzero elements per example sampled uniformly between 10 and 100.
 You can leverage `make_dataset.py` and the command line parameters to create a dataset of your choosing.

 This dataset also uniformly samples nonzero entries from the input space.
 Feel free to implement your own `get_example_data` function in `make_dataset.py` to implement a different distrubution.